pytchlang/pytch-build/doc/source/tutorialcompiler/per-method-tutorial.rst

     shown to the learner to help them find the correct appearance in the media library.

+``add-medialib-appearances-entry`` *ENTRY-NAME*

+    Add multiple elements to the list of Costumes (for a Sprite) or Backdrops (for the Stage).
+Such a commit should add multiple string literals to the appropriate class variable.
+The *ENTRY-NAME* is a string shown to the learner to help them find the correct 'entry' (group of appearances) in the media library.
+    It is assumed that the named medialib entry does in fact contain all the added images (and no others).

 ``delete-appearance``

     Remove an element from the list of Costumes or Backdrops.
 Such a